-- 1. Annexation Filing 1 is located southwest of Space Village Drive and Marksheffel Road and consists of 31.158 acres. - 2.
-Annexation Filing 2 is located between Highway 94 and Air Lane and consists of 18.89 acres. - 3.
+- Annexation Filing 1 is located southwest of Space Village Drive and Marksheffel Road and consists of 31.158 acres. - Annexation Filing 2 is located between Highway 94 and Air Lane and consists of 18.89 acres. - 3.
 Annexation Filing 3 is located southeast of Highway 24 and the Powers Boulevard intersection and consists of 47.484 acres.

-This is a request for adoption of three separate annexation ordinances and three separate establishments of zone districts to the APD/AO/APZ (Airport Planned District with Airport Overlay and Accident Potential Subzone).
+This is a request for adoption of three separate annexation ordinances and three separate establishments of zone districts to the APD/AO/APZ (Airport Planned District with Airport Overlay and Accident Potential Subzone) zone for the three above-mentioned properties.
 The APZ (Accident Potential Subzones), which extend from each end of the three (3) airport runways, will be applied to each of the respective properties.